wafaajaunnoo/solving-a-CSP/problem-formulation.md

 2. $a * 312 b = c * 312 d$ <!--If 'a * 312 b' equals 'c', then 'a * 312 b' must also equal 'c * 312 d'.-->

 #### 2.1.2.1 Objectives
-Similar to _QEP 1_, finding an order 'm' quasigroup that meets all the restrictions is the main goal of _QEP 2_.
+Similar to _QEP 1_, finding an order $m$ quasigroup that meets all the restrictions is the main goal of _QEP 2_.
 The quasigroup should satisfy the newly proposed constraints as well as the fundamental Latin square features (each element occurs once in each row and column).
 The goal is to produce a Latin square in which the multiplication operation complies with these requirements.

 ### 2.1.3 QEP 3
 At this stage, the problem becomes more complex as it consists of non-trivial algebraic operations.
-The problem is of order m quasigroups for which $(a*b)*(b*a) = a$.
+The problem is of order $m$ quasigroups for which $(a*b)*(b*a) = a$.

 #### 2.1.3.1 Constraints
-The main constraint is that for an order 'm' quasigroup, the result of the operation $(a * b) * (b * a)$ must equal 'a'.
+The main constraint is that for an order 'm' quasigroup, the result of the operation $(a * b) * (b * a)$ must equal $a$.
 To create a Latin square (quasigroup) that meets the algebraic constraint and the fundamental characteristics of a quasigroup is the fundamental challenge.

 #### 2.1.3.1 Objectives
 1. The given algebraic constraint must be met by the quasigroup: $(a * b) * (b * a) = a$.